penseipublicidade/website/docs/controls/cupertinodialogaction.md

 ### `is_default_action`

 If set to True, the button will have bold text.
 More than one action can have this property set to True in CupertinoAlertDialog.

-The default value is False.
+Defaults to `False`.

 ### `is_destructive_action`

 If set to True, the button's text color will be red.
-Use it for actions that destroy objects, such as an delete that deletes an email etc. The default value is False.
+Use it for actions that destroy objects, such as an delete that deletes an email etc.

+Defaults to `False`.

 ### `text`